 I wrote my first poem in 1993 to go along with a special song that our Gospel group had added to their performance repertoire.
 The poem is "A Father's Prayer!"
-(It can be found below this message.)
-From that point on, the words began to flow through my fingers onto the keyboard and into the computer with a consistent fury.
-Poems, books, messages, curriculum, dramas, skits, ministry projects and even a dissertation freely flowed through my high-tech pen of the 20th century.
-As you peruse this site, you might notice that nearly everything I share is based on my faith in Jesus Christ.
-There’s a reason for that.
-You see the voice I share exists exclusively because I was inspired, mentored, forgiven by grace and called to share the impact of God's mercy through His gift of the greatest author the world has ever known, Jesus Christ!
+(It can be found toward the bottom of this page.)
+From that point on, the words began to pour out of my heart.
+Poetry, books, messages, curriculum, dramas, skits, ministry projects and even a dissertation freely flowed through my high-tech pen of the 20th century.
+Nearly everything I share is based on my faith in Jesus Christ.

 “Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.”
 Hebrews 12:2 KJV

 "Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin thatso easily entangles.
 And let us run with perseverance the race marked out for us."
 Hebrews 12: 1 NIV

 Shared below are tributes to several individuals who are part of the "great cloud of witnesses" as they devoted their lives to sharing the Love of Jesus with those around them.

 Pastor Vince Bouselaire ~